Q: Is marching band a class?

 Q: How are grades determined?

 A: Grades are based on attendance, performance, and attitude.
+Specific information about grading can be found in the handbook.

 Q: How can parents be involved?